100 Notable alumni of

 -

-Lynd Kendall Ward was an American artist and novelist, known for his series of wordless novels using wood engraving, and his illustrations for juvenile and adult books.
+Lynd Kendall Ward was an American artist and novelist, known for his series of wordless novels using woodcuts, and his illustrations for juvenile and adult books.
 His wordless novels have influenced the development of the graphic novel.
-Strongly associated with his wood engravings, he also worked in watercolor, oil, brush and ink, lithography and mezzotint.
-Ward was a son of Methodist minister and political organizer Harry F. Ward.
+Although strongly associated with his wood engravings, he also worked in watercolor, oil, brush and ink, lithography and mezzotint.
+Ward was a son of Methodist minister, political organizer and radical social activist Harry F. Ward, the first chairman of the American Civil Liberties Union on its founding in 1920.

 -